pantheon-systems/terminus/docs/Terminus.md

     `require vendor/autoload.php`

-3. Start the Terminus instance.

-    `$terminus = new Terminus();`

-4. Use the namespaces of the top-level models or collections you are going to make use of
+3. Use the namespaces of the top-level models or collections you are going to make use of

     `use Terminus\Models\Collections\Sites;`

-5. Instantiate the top-level models or collections you are using.
+4. Instantiate the top-level models or collections you are using.

     `$sites = new Sites();`

-6. Use its properties and functions.
+5. Use its properties and functions.

     ```bash
     $my_site         = $sites->get('my_site');